sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 - Raise an event and verify the fields in EVENT table and EVENT_STATS table
 - Raise an alarm and verify the fields in ALARM table and ALARM_STATS table
 - Clear an alarm and verify that record is removed from ALARM and ALARM_STATS tables are udpated
-- Ack an alarm and verify that is_acknowledged flag is set to true in ALARM table
+- Ack an alarm and verify that acknowledged flag is set to true in ALARM table and acknowledge-time is set
+- Un-Ack an alarm and verify that acknowledged flag is set to false in ALARM table and acknowledge-time is set
 - Verify wrap around for EVENT table ( change manifest file to a lower range and trigger that many events )
 - Verify sequence-id for events is persistent by restarting
 - Verify counters by raising various alarms with different severities
 - Change severity of an event through custom event profile and verify it is logged at specified severity
 - Change enable/disable of an event through custom event profile and verify it is suppressed
-- Verify custom event profile with an invalid event-id is rejected
 - Verify custom event profile with an invalid severity is rejected
 - Verify custom event profile with an invalid enable/disable flag is rejected
-- Verify custom event profile with an invalid json syntax is rejected
 - Verify custom event profile is persisted after a reboot
 - Verify various show commands
 - Verify 'logging-server <ip> event' command forwards only event log messages to the host